CarlosVF2/portfolio/README.md

 # portfolio
-An app that is a portfolio of different architectures
+This app is like a portfolio with different architectures as MVP, MVVM and design patterns like Singleton.
+Also works with different libraries like Room, Retrofit, Hint, ...